magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/rbac.md

 **Entity**

-An Entity can be a device, asset, user, dashboard, entity view, etc. Any entity is managed by ThingsBoard.
+An Entity can be a device, asset, user, dashboard, entity view, etc. Any entity is managed by IoT Hub.
 See [entities and relations](/docs/{{docsPrefix}}user-guide/entities-and-relations/) guide for more details.

 **Entity Group (EG)**